Hear ye, hear ye!

-There are two main kinds of ear protection:
+There are two main kinds of hearing protection:

-- Ear plugs come in a multitude of styles and are inserted into the ear canal to block incoming noise.
-Ear plugs may be connected by a cord or cordless, pre-molded or moldable, and disposable or reusable.
-Banded earplugs (also called semi-insert ear plugs) consist of two ear plugs connected by a rigid headband.
-Regardless of which style you prefer, ear plugs are the most comfortable for hot, damp work areas; plus, they’re simple to use, economical, and effective.
+- Earplugs come in a multitude of styles and are inserted into the ear canal to block incoming noise.
+Styles include corded and cordless, pre-molded or moldable, and disposable or reusable.
+Banded earplugs (also called semi-insert ear plugs) consist of two earplugs connected by a rigid headband.
+Regardless of style preferred, ear plugs are the most comfortable for hot, damp work areas; plus, they’re simple to use, economical and effective.

-- Ear muffs are made of noise-suppressing materials, soft cushioning that encompasses the entire ear, and a hard outer shell.
-They are held in place by a band which either goes over the top of, or around the back of the head.
-Ear muffs are very comfortable and come in a variety of styles and colors.
-Electronic ear muffs are available with high-tech features, such as radios, microphones, and impulse filters for sudden loud noises, like gun fire.
-Overall, ear muffs provide greater protection than ear plugs; plus, they’re easier to fit and generally more durable.
-They also have replaceable parts.
+- Earmuffs are made of noise-suppressing materials, soft cushioning that encompasses the entire ear and a hard outer shell.
+They are held in place by a band which either goes over the top or around the back of the head.
+Electronic earmuffs are available with features such as radios, microphones, and impulse filters for sudden loud noises like gunfire.
+Overall, earmuffs provide greater protection than earplugs; plus, they’re easier to fit, are generally more durable and have replaceable parts.

 How Do You Choose the Right Hearing Protection?